2014 Minnesota Twins season

 The 2014 Minnesota Twins season was the 54th season for the franchise in Minnesota, and the 114th overall in the American League.
 They were the host team for the 2014 Major League Baseball All-Star Game.
 They finished fifth in the American League Central with a 70–92 record.
 The Twins also hosted the All-Star Game on July 15.
+It was their final season under manager Ron Gardenhire, who was fired shortly after the season ended.

 Spring training

 The Twins recorded a 9–16 win–loss record in pre-season spring training, the worst among American League teams.
 Three of their games finished tied and were therefore not included in the standings.

 Regular season

 On July 15, the 85th edition of the Mid-Summer Classic returned to the Twin Cities.
 Previous All-Star games were held at Metropolitan Stadium (1965) and the Hubert H. Humphrey Metrodome (1984).
 Twins Glen Perkins and Kurt Suzuki—in his first All-Star appearance—represented the hometown team.
 The battery-mates were called into action for the ninth, and closed down the National League All-Stars on nine pitches for a 5–3 AL win.
 Perkins, a two-time All-Star, earned the save.

 On August 20, second baseman Brian Dozier joined the Twins '20/20' club, adding his name to the five others that have connected for twenty homers in the same season they've stolen twenty bases.
 The small club includes Larry Hisle (1977), Kirby Puckett (1986), Marty Cordova (1995), Corey Koskie (2001) and Torii Hunter (twice, 2002 and 2004).

 The August 24 game against Detroit was the longest Minnesota 9-inning game in history, in terms of time.
 The Sunday afternoon game at Target Field ran 4 hours and 10 minutes, and resulted in a 13–4 win for the Tigers.

 In the first game of the September 13 doubleheader, starter Phil Hughes set a personal best in striking out eleven Chicago batters before being replaced in the eighth inning.
 (It had been 379 games since a Twin had posted double-digit strikeouts.)
 Michael Tonkin struck out another in the eighth.
 The three White Sox pitchers struck out 17 Twins, and the combined total of 29 strikeouts set a Minnesota record for a nine-inning game involving the Twins.